Tag: giving her space

 Picture this: You leading your relationship out of frustration and into connection.

-?
-No more walking on eggshells
+• No more walking on eggshells

-?
-No more chasing validation
+• No more chasing validation

-?
-No more emotional tug-of-war
+• No more emotional tug-of-war

-Instead, you become the man who naturally draws her back in—by showing up in a way that makes her want to be close again.
+Instead, you become the man who naturally draws her back in by showing up in a way that makes her want to be close again.

-She needs you to be that guy.
+She needs you to be a man she feels lighter around.

-And you already have it in you.
+And you already have that skill in you.